chaofen123/WMDS.net/README.md

 Gene_Net is the hub network of intersection of gene interaction network constructed in Dawnrank[1] and the genes in TCGA.

 ## Tools

+In this study, we implement the algorithm using the Matlab program language and solve the binary integer-programming problem using function “intlinprog” which is available in the Optimization ToolBox of MatLab version R2020b.

+## Reference

+[1]Hou JP, Ma J: DawnRank: discovering personalized driver genes in cancer.
+Genome Medicine 2014, 6.